arjondas/watermark/readme.md

-# Audio Watermarking with CNNs
+# Audio Watermarking with CNN